 The total number of full-time equivalent (FTE) health professional trainees in an establishment, as represented by a number.
-Health professional trainees includes graduate or postgraduate / vocational trainees.

-This data item is only required to be reported to this data element for reporting activity for health professional graduates, or postgraduate or vocational trainees.
+Data is only required to be reported to this data element for activity for health professional graduates, or postgraduate or vocational trainees.